laritse/ProjectR/Bellabeat-Project.md

 2. App notifications and reminders will inform users of their health and also introduce healthy habits.

-3. Also, an easy app interface will lead to userfriendliness and increase customer retention.
+3. Also, an easy app interface will result in userfriendliness and increase customer retention.